Spring Garden Revival

 Contact Dighton's Department of Public Works for Hydroseeding Material Disposal & Project Coordination

-Proper hydroseeding in Dighton requires close coordination with the Department of Public Works (DPW) for all municipal right-of-way work.
-Advance notification is necessary to align with road maintenance schedules, secure traffic control permits, and arrange temporary lane closures for equipment access.
-Material disposal must follow strict protocols: no discharge of excess slurry to streets, catch basins, or waterways, and tank cleaning is only permitted in designated containment areas.
-Seed packaging should be recycled, and all debris from site preparation—such as old sod or weeds—must be disposed of through the Transfer Station during April–November yard waste programs, using biodegradable paper bags only, in compliance with Massachusetts DEP regulations.
-Equipment staging for large projects requires permits, and all material storage must prevent contamination.
-Municipal project coordination integrates hydroseeding with road construction, parks, and beautification efforts.
+Effective hydroseeding in Dighton requires close coordination with municipal agencies to ensure compliance with local regulations and environmental standards.
+Advance notification is mandatory for any work within municipal rights-of-way, including coordination with road maintenance schedules and obtaining traffic control permits for equipment access.
+Temporary lane closures must follow established procedures.
+Material disposal is strictly regulated: no discharge of excess slurry or tank washout to streets, catch basins, or waterways is permitted.
+All tank cleaning must occur in designated containment areas, and seed packaging should be recycled through approved programs.
+Debris from site preparation, such as old sod or weeds, must be disposed of during the April–November yard waste season using biodegradable paper bags only, in accordance with Massachusetts DEP guidelines.
+Coordination with the Transfer Station is essential for understanding operating hours, permit requirements, and fee structures.
+For large projects, equipment staging area permits are required, and all material storage must prevent contamination.
+Municipal project integration is vital, especially for road construction, parks, and beautification initiatives.

 Dighton Public Works